 The TSA is one of the best agencies for federal security jobs and those looking to seek a position in a more enforcement sector.
 These agents are able to pursue a career that includes benefits and a career that can move up for those who desire it.
 In fact, many can become Air Marshalls, and work as law enforcement while on the planes and ships carrying American citizens.
 There are over 10,000 TSA agents currently employed and their demand is at an all-time high, with traveling in and out of the US growing.

 7. US Citizenship and Immigration Services

 The US Citizenship and Immigration Services are available for those who are looking to serve as security investigators for those seeking citizenship within the United States.
 Located in regional offices across the nation, agents are required to handle the incoming data, green card applications, and citizenship.
-Because immigration is a part of security in the United States, these analysts and agents have to conduct a thorough investigation for those applying and determine whether or not they are a threat to the United States and qualify for citizenship.
+Because immigration is a part of security in the United States, these analysts and agents have to conduct a thorough investigation of those applying and determine whether or not they are a threat to the United States and qualify for citizenship.
 Many find this agency to be one of the common options for federal security jobs.

 With over 11,000 employed with the agency, there is a continued demand to continue employing these agents.
 Many immigrants visit the nation annually for work and just as many desire citizenship, requiring the need for these agents to give a thorough investigation of these individuals and determine their eligibility.